Forget endless crunches that do nothing for your lower abs. Imagine getting that coveted V-cut physique you’ve always wanted.

 How do I get my lower abs to show?

 Healthy eating is the best way to lose fat around the lower belly.
-You can speed up the fat burning process by doing cardio and strength training.
-This will help you reveal your lower abs faster.
+Cardio and strength training can speed up the fat-burning process, helping you reveal your lower abs faster.

 Are lower abs harder to get?